dvinubius/communist-backend/README.md

 > 📝 🙏 While working on the assignment, please make sure to stop your frontend dev process when you're not actively working on it.
-Ootherwise the backend may run out of resources due to too many request.
+> I'm on the free tier on heroku, so regular pollling from multiple frontends over multiple days could cause the backend to run out of credit.

 ## STEP 1